dheimgartner/myThesis/NOTES.md

 ## PROCEED HERE

-work in datapap folder (don't break paper vignette there, i.e., add) in particular regression table and adjustments of colors while you are at it, check out bootstrap stuff again (avoid bs if not necessary)

-(response rate analysis as 2nd chapter)

-decide if response rate analysis section can be dropped => adjust in text (intro and conclusion)
+port citation stuff
+clean text formatting (be parsimonious with emph and stuff)

 ## Checklist port

 - [x] Include R libraries in `thesis.Rnw`
 - [ ] Namespace code chunks
 - [x] Use `\emph{}` instead of `\textit{}`
-- [ ] Port latex packages and commands to designated files
+- [x] Port latex packages and commands to designated files
 - [ ] Check number format (not in `$` and with bigmark)
 - [ ] Port bibliography
 - [ ] Namespace labels